Frege/frege-native-gen/README.md

 ##KnownTypes.properties##

-All the examples above use a properties file which indicates all the Java classes, their purity and their optional new names in Frege code.
+* All the examples above use a properties file which indicates all the Java classes, their purity and their optional new names in Frege code.
+The name used here as the key is the class name returned by `java.lang.Class.getName()` for that class.
+Nested classes can also be mentioned with their name as returned by `java.lang.Class.getName()`.
+* If a class is missing in this file but being used in the class we are generating, the missing class is assumed to be pure and the class's unqualified name will be used in the generated code.

 ```
 int=pure,Int